jepasq/d2view/README.md

 license found.
 It is included in src source tree and not as a git submodule to make further debugging/modification easier.

+## config.php

+In the top-level directory, you must create and feed a config file containing home directory of the user that installed and keep updated DotA2.
+It should looks like that :

+	<?php
+	$home="/home/<your_username_here>/";
+	?>

 ## Running

 	cd src